Rapid Intervention Battalion: Hitstory

 In 2016, the BIR participated in the US- and AFRICOM- sponsored Exercise Obangame and Saharan Express wargames, meant to increase regional military cooperation between central African nations and the United States.
 The BIR hosted a significant portion of the exercises, involving 32 nations including the UK, France and Germany, at its base in Idenau.

+In 2018, the BIR was deployed to fight separatists in the Southwest regions of Cameroon.

 Operation Alpha

 The BIR has launched Operation Alpha, a counterterrorism campaign against Boko Haram that has received international support.
 The operation's efforts have been central to the war waged by Cameroon, Nigeria, Niger and Chad against Boko Haram.

 The operation's headquarters are in Salak.
 According to Amnesty International, Salak is also used as an illegal prison to house persons detained by the BIR.

 The BIR also conducts operations from the border town of Fotokol in Nigeria, where it converted a closed school into a military base.
 In 2016, approximately 1000 BIR soldiers were reported to have captured the town of Kumshe, Nigeria from Boko Haram.